Private Wealth 2024

 There is no statutory definition of “domicile” in Bermuda.
 In general, the common law of England is of persuasive authority in Bermuda.
 Therefore, the Bermuda courts apply the English common law principles in connection with questions of domicile.

-In order to be a citizen of Bermuda and obtain Bermudian status, one must satisfy the criteria set out in the Bermuda Immigration and Protection Act; for example, if you possess a qualifying Bermudian connection as defined in the legislation or if you are a spouse, widow or widower of a Bermudian.
+To be a citizen of Bermuda and obtain Bermudian status, one must satisfy the criteria set out in the Bermuda Immigration and Protection Act; for example, if you possess a qualifying Bermudian connection as defined in the legislation or if you are a spouse, widow or widower of a Bermudian.

-In Bermuda, a person who is at least 18 years of age and has substantial means or has a continuous source of annual income without the need to engage in gainful occupation pursuant to the Bermuda Immigration and Protection Act 1956, can apply for a Residence Certificate, which entitles the person to reside in Bermuda without the right to work.
+In Bermuda, a person who is at least 18 years of age and has substantial means, or has a continuous source of annual income without the need to engage in gainful occupation pursuant to the Bermuda Immigration and Protection Act 1956, can apply for a Residence Certificate, which entitles the person to reside in Bermuda without the right to work.

 There is also a category of residents known as Permanent Resident Certificate (PRC) holders.
 If one has a PRC, one has the right to live, work and purchase property in Bermuda.
 The requirements for this category are more stringent than for the Residence Certificate.

 Bermuda’s recent Economic Investment Certificate and Residential Certificate Policy (which came into effect on 1 March 2021) enables a person to apply to reside in Bermuda for an extended period.
 Non-Bermudian individuals who invest at least USD2.5 million (or the equivalent in another currency or asset) in the island receive the right to live in Bermuda.
-The Economic Investment Certificate is valid for five years, after which, holders are eligible to apply for the Residential Certificate, which enables long-term residency in Bermuda for the holder, their spouse and/or dependents.
+The Economic Investment Certificate is valid for five years, after which holders are eligible to apply for the Residential Certificate, which enables long-term residency in Bermuda for the holder, their spouse and/or dependents.

 Bermuda does not have special planning mechanisms for minors or for adults with disabilities.
-Both of these groups can be beneficiaries of a Bermuda trust, and a guardian may be appointed for the purposes of receiving property or any other activity which the beneficiary in question is not capable of undertaking.
+Both of these groups can be beneficiaries of a Bermuda trust, and a guardian may be appointed for the purposes of receiving property or any other activity that the beneficiary in question is not capable of undertaking.

 In the case of minors, the Minors Act 1950 provides the court with various powers, including the power to appoint and remove a guardian in accordance with the welfare of the child.